 Many cloud services are pay-as-you-go models, which makes sense.
 For example, if AWS suddenly decided to raise its unmatched storage prices, customers could switch to Google or Microsoft.
-It wouldn’t be easy, it wouldn’t be cheap, but it would be possible.
+It wouldn’t be easy, and it wouldn’t be cheap, but it would be possible.

 If customers use NetApp’s cloud technology, they can easily switch between Amazon, Microsoft and Google at the press of a button.
 A pay-as-you-go model based on usage makes sense in this case – it’s almost mandatory.